-The proliferation in the CE market of more sophisticated mobile devices including cell phones and MP3 players is driving the delivery of diverse content from hard drive intensive hosts.
+The proliferation in the CE market of more sophisticated mobile devices, including smartphones, portable media players and tablet computers, is driving the delivery of diverse content from hard drive intensive hosts.
 We believe this is one of the factors influencing increased sales of enterprise-class SATA drives.
-We also believe that multimedia handheld devices such as video cameras and high-resolution still cameras are enabling consumer production of expansive digital content that requires increasing amounts of small form-factor hard drive storage, as well as high-capacity desktop-class hard drives for editing, manipulation and long-term storage of such content.
+We also believe that multimedia handheld devices, such as video cameras and high-resolution still cameras, are enabling consumer production of expansive digital content that requires increasing amounts of small form-factor hard drive storage, as well as high-capacity desktop-class hard drives for editing, manipulation and long-term storage of such content.